Results from the 2015-2016 Yellow U23 SMART Approach flight path trial

-Auckland Airport, the Board of Airline Representatives New Zealand (BARNZ) and Airways New Zealand announced in April 2015 that two new SMART satellite-guided flight paths to Auckland Airport from the North would come into permanent operation from 28 May 2015.
+In April 2015, Auckland Airport, the Board of Airline Representatives New Zealand (BARNZ) and Airways New Zealand announced that two new SMART satellite-guided flight paths to Auckland Airport from the North would come into permanent operation from 28 May 2015.

 The decision to implement the two satellite-guided flight paths was publicly announced in December 2014, following a trial and public consultation process.
 The new flight paths which have been implemented were modified as a result of feedback from the trial and public consultation to reduce aircraft noise, use even less fuel and deliver benefits for the environment.
 Each of these flight paths can be used between 7am and 10pm by up to 10 aircraft per day.